 We already know that stress can make PMS and painful periods worse, making both the pain itself and our perception of the pain worse.
 For example, one study on more than 250 women showed that women who experience high levels of stress have more than a seven-times greater risk of reporting “moderate” PMS symptoms compared to those with lower stress levels.
 The odds were about 2.5 greater for high-stress levels and “severe” symptoms.
 That study was done in 2009 – imagine not only how many more women would report “high” stress levels right now but how much more severe that stress likely is.

-The constant stress we’ve experienced this year can leave us in fight-or-flight mode and overload the hypothalamic-pituitary-adrenal axis, which is the pathway in our body that links our brain to our adrenal glands, the glands that produce the “stress hormone” cortisol, and that also ramps up production of adrenaline.
-When our bodies are constantly pumping out cortisol through the HPA axis, it can lead to decreased levels of reproductive hormones in the body and suppress ovulation.
+The constant stress we’ve experienced this year can leave us in fight-or-flight mode causing our adrenal glands to produce the “stress hormone” cortisol, and also ramp up production of adrenaline.
+High cortisol can suppress ovulation and the production reproductive hormones in the body.
 Research has shown that chronically elevated cortisol can cause irregular or skipped periods, lack of ovulation, and hypothalamic amenorrhea.
 In a study of 166 female college students, stress was found to dramatically increase menstrual cycle length to 43 days or longer, while women who report high levels of perceived stress due to common factors such as starting a new job, getting married, or having major family responsibilities are twice as likely to experience long menstrual cycles.
 Add a pandemic to that and it’s no surprise at all that so many women are struggling through their menstrual cycles.
-In my new book, Hormone Intelligence, I have an entire chapter on Stress and Hormones, including a quiz to help you determine if stress really is affecting your hormones.
-But hint: it’s part of it for most women!

 Reclaim your power.
 Feel at home in your body.
 And be the force of nature you really are!